Classical and quantum cyclic redundancy check codes: A fast decoding algorithm for a particular family of quantum CRC codes

 The look up tables for $c=1$ and $c=2$ are in Table~\ref{cis1} and Table~\ref{cis2} respectively.
 Note that we fix $m=4c+1$, so that the code we are using attains the Reiger bound.

 As mentioned above, the look up table will have $4^{c-1}6c$ syndromes.

 The decoding algorithm detailed above is summarised in the flow chart, Figure~\ref{flowc}.

-In conclusion, the algorithmic part scales with $n$ because we have to check the syndrome "flags" for each position in the coordinates.
-The look up table scales exponentialy with "c" but since $c=l/k$ and $c=\frac{n-k}{4}$, this can be taken to be constant if we assume that $k$ scales with $n$.
+In conclusion, the algorithmic part scales with $n$ and the look up table scales exponentially with "c".
+However, since $c=l/k$ and $\ell=\frac{n-k}{4}$, this can be taken to be constant if we assume that $k$ scales with $n$.